aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-text/manage-bullet/_index.md

 3. Save the presentation.

 ## Creating Bullets
 This topic is also the part of the topic series of managing text paragraphs.
 This page will illustrate how we can manage paragraph bullets.
 Bullets are more useful where something is to be described in steps.
 Moreover, text looks well organized with the use of bullets.
 Bulleted paragraphs are always easier to read and understand.
-We will see how developers can use this small yet powerful feature of Aspose.Slides for Java.
-Please follow the steps below to manage the paragraph bullets using Aspose.Slides for Java:
+We will see how developers can use this small yet powerful feature of title: Aspose.Slides for Android via Java.
+Please follow the steps below to manage the paragraph bullets using title: Aspose.Slides for Android via Java:

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/presentation) class.
 1. Access the desired slide in slide collection using [ISlide](https://reference.aspose.com/slides/androidjava/com.aspose.slides/islide) object.